camwest5/python-training-intensive/setup.md

 We are going to use [Spyder](https://www.spyder-ide.org/) for writing and running Python.
 This is a friendly interactive development environment (IDE) aimed at researchers. **However, you are more than welcome to use your own!**

 Please set up Python and your IDE in advance.
 If you don't have Python or an IDE, we recommend [installing Spyder](https://www.spyder-ide.org/), which comes with Python.

+We'll also be using the rendering and publishing tool Quarto from day 2, so please [download and install Quarto](https://quarto.org/docs/download/).

+### Google Colab

+If you aren't able to install Python and a suitable IDE on your device (e.g. if you do not have permission) then we can find an online alternative for you, likely in the form of [Google Colab](https://colab.google/).
+Let us know and we'll help you get set up!

 ## Creating a Project